Sustainable Farming and Fishing

-All scales of food production systems, from landscape to small-scale growing such as community food growing, can contribute to more sustainable practices by using whole farm agro-ecological systems which work with nature to produce diverse, healthy food.
+All scales of food production systems, from landscape to smaller-scale, can contribute to more sustainable practices when based on agroecology which work with nature to produce diverse, healthy food.

-It is clear we need to be demanding a new farming, and fishing system – coherent with healthy food policies, and a much fairer, well-regulated supply chain – which protects nature as well as farm and fishing jobs, ensures high animal welfare and which produces enough of what we need.
+It is clear that we need change – a future that is coherent with healthy food policies, and a much fairer, well-regulated supply chain, and food production based on agroecology – which protects nature as well as farm and fishing jobs and businesses, ensures high animal welfare and which produces enough of what we need.

-It is also time to scale up small growing communities and shorter supply chains from being a fringe activity to a mainstream part of our food supply.
+It is also time to scale up farmer-focused supply chains and increase the number of peri-urban farms on the fringes of our urban areas.
 The UK has a horticultural trade gap, importing a large proportion of the fruit and vegetables we consume so we must build capacity to respond to the growing interest in growing, buying and eating fresh, healthy, climate-friendly and locally produced food.

 Converting to agro-ecological farming would feed the population healthily, result in up to 40% reduction in agricultural greenhouse gas emissions and help to restore biodiversity and protect natural resources.*

 A third of UK stocks have been fished beyond sustainable limits.
 If allowed to recover they could yield nearly 30% higher landings, an additional 10,00 full time jobs in fishing and our seas could be worth £2 billion annually to GDP in England alone.